Wake-on-LAN: Hardware requirements

-Hardware implementations

-Older motherboards must have a WAKEUP-LINK header onboard connected to the network card via a special 3-pin cable; however, systems supporting the PCI 2.2 standard and with a PCI 2.2 compliant network adapter card do not usually require a Wake-on-LAN cable as the required standby power is relayed through the PCI bus.

-PCI version 2.2 supports PME (Power Management Events).
-PCI cards send and receive PME signals via the PCI socket directly, without the need for a Wake-on-LAN cable.
+Wake-on-LAN support is implemented on the motherboard of a computer and in the network interface controller.
+It is consequently not dependent on the operating system running on the computer.
+In order to get Wake-on-LAN to work, enabling this feature on the network interface card or on-board silicon is sometimes required.
+Details of how to do this depend upon the operating system and the device driver.

 Wake-on-LAN usually needs to be enabled in the Power Management section of a PC motherboard's BIOS/UEFI setup utility, although on some systems, such as Apple computers, it is enabled by default.
 On older systems the BIOS/UEFI setting may be referred to as WoL; on newer systems supporting PCI version 2.2, it may be referred to as PME (Power Management Events, which include WoL).
 It may also be necessary to configure the computer to reserve standby power for the network card when the system is shut down.

-In addition, in order to get Wake-on-LAN to work, enabling this feature on the network interface card or on-board silicon is sometimes required.
-Details of how to do this depend upon the operating system and the device driver.
+With older motherboards, if the network interface is a plug-in card rather than being integrated into the motherboard there may be a header onboard connected to the network card via a special three-pin cable the card.
+Systems supporting the PCI 2.2 standard and with a PCI 2.2 compliant network adapter card do not usually require a cable as the required standby power is relayed through the PCI bus.
+The power supply must meet ATX 2.01 specifications.

-Laptops powered by the Intel Centrino Processor Technology or newer (with explicit BIOS/UEFI support) allow waking up the machine using wireless Wake on Wireless LAN (WoWLAN).
+Laptops powered by the Intel Centrino processor technology or newer (with explicit BIOS/UEFI support) allow waking up the machine using Wake on Wireless LAN (WoWLAN).

-In most modern PCs, ACPI is notified of the "waking up" and takes control of the power-up.
-In ACPI, OSPM must record the "wake source" or the device that is causing the power-up – the device being the "Soft" power switch, the NIC (via Wake-on-LAN), the cover being opened, a temperature change, etc.
+In most modern PCs, ACPI is notified of the waking up and takes control of the power-up.
+In ACPI, OSPM must record the wake source or the device that is causing the power-up – the device being the soft power switch, the NIC (via Wake-on-LAN), the cover being opened, a temperature change, etc.